Miss Jacqui: disabled musicians who fight to perform

 Miss Jacqui was part of the 2012 Paralympic Team Opening Ceremony, and she has performed at venues like the Southbank Centre and the Roundhouse in London.
 Her debut EP ‘Perceptions’ is currently on sale.
 She’s the obvious person to talk to about the music industry and the technology necessary to excel in it.

-Restricted access to the music world
+Disabled musicians: restricted access to the music world

 When I first came up with the idea of writing a series of articles about access and creativity, I was mostly thinking about D/deaf and disabled artists who use technology that I don’t – from audio-description headsets and cochlear implants to eye-gaze computer control and adapted instruments.
 I didn’t include the technology I rely on every day.